Bunkit18/The-Anime-Quiz-Javascript-Milestone-Project-2/README.md

 ## Credits

-Credits for all imagery used in TielBible are in the [Imagery](<#imagery>) section.
+Credits for all imagery used in The Anime Quiz are in the [Imagery](<#imagery>) section.

 Further credits are due to:

-* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) for constant reference and assistance on html and css code posibilities.
+* [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/) and [MDN](https://developer.mozilla.org/en-US/) for constant reference and assistance on html and css code possibilities.

-* Fellow Code Institute peers on the Slack channel, who peer reviewed my code and provided feedback on how to better my project.
+* Fellow javascript users, who reviewed my code and provided feedback on any bugs experienced on Discord.

-* Users and creators of [YouTube](www.youtube.com), of which informational videos I have used in the making of my project (which have been credited in the live deployment beneath each video)

 * Any other user of the internet or website from which evaluating their source code and processes aided me in creating and fleshing out my own.